 Leah Penniman, Co-Director, got her farming start as a teen with the Food Project in Boston, MA.
 She then worked with the Farm School caring for goats and teaching city kids where carrots come from.
 Leah also worked for and co-managed Many Hands Organic Farm in Barre, MA for several years, co-founded Youth Grow in Worcester, MA, and worked with farmers in Ghana, West Africa and Komye, Haiti.
 Her areas of leadership at Soul Fire include farmer training, youth educational programming, international solidarity with Haitian farmers, food justice organizing, and anything that involves heavy lifting, sweat, and soil.

-Jonah Vitale-Wolff apprenticed at Live Power Farm in CA after working on farms throughout New Zealand, Spain, and Central America through the WWOOF program, and was hooked.
+Jonah Vitale-Wolff, Co-Director, apprenticed at Live Power Farm in CA after working on farms throughout New Zealand, Spain, and Central America through the WWOOF program, and was hooked.
 He returned to his northeast roots to build skills as a farmer in this particular climate by working over many seasons at Many Hands Organic Farm in Barre, MA.
 Jonah also coordinated the city-wide community gardens program in Worcester, MA with the Regional Environmental Council, and later collaborated with Leah to start Youth GROW, making urban agriculture central to his understanding of the food system.

 Soul Fire Farm is a project of Jonah and Leah’s hearts – of family and relationships, and the profound ways in which the sacred connection to land creates a powerful vessel for social change and personal transformation, growth and healing.
 Jonah finds the open sky and bird song foundational for a good life, but not unless he can share it with friends and community.
 Jonah is also an accomplished timber framer, natural builder and educator with his former company Hudson Valley Natural Building.